caldeyy/caldeyy.github.io/README.md

 When I'm not coding or mathing around, you may find me playing chess or practicing martial arts.

+---

 # Education

-**BSc Mathematical and Computing Sciences for Artificial Intelligence**, Bocconi University, September 2021-July 2024
+**BSc Mathematical and Computing Sciences for Artificial Intelligence**, Bocconi University, Milan **High School Diploma**, IIS Martin Luther King, Muggiò

+---

 # Projects